tdrussell/qlora-pipe/README.md

 ```

 ## Training
-Edit the config files in the examples directory to your liking.
+__Start by reading through the config files in the examples directory__.
+There are lots of comments explaining what the various fields do.
+Then, make a copy and edit it however you like.
 At minimum, change the paths at the top to point to your model and desired output directory.
-Per-device batch size and gradient accumulation steps are specified in the Deepspeed JSON config file.
-Everything else is in the TOML config file.
 Launch the training script:
 ```
-NCCL_P2P_DISABLE="1" NCCL_IB_DISABLE="1" deepspeed --num_gpus=1 train.py --deepspeed --deepspeed_config examples/ds_config.json --config examples/config.toml
+NCCL_P2P_DISABLE="1" NCCL_IB_DISABLE="1" deepspeed --num_gpus=1 train.py --deepspeed --config examples/config.toml
 ```
 RTX 4000 series needs those 2 enviroment variables set.
 Other GPUs may not need them.